-In this module you will learn how to develop a strategic plan for the reduction of maternal and neonatal mortality, and how to plan, organise, monitor and evaluate evidence-based Maternal and Newborn Health (MNH) programmes and services, taking into consideration the importance of effective functioning health systems.
-Topics covered include the causes and determinants of neonatal mortality; the global burden of and key strategies for reducing maternal and neonatal mortality and improving MNH; the Safe Motherhood Initiative; Skilled Attendance at Birth and Emergency Obstetric Care; measuring maternal mortality; monitoring and evaluation of MNH services; community and demand-side aspects of MNH; and promoting evidence based practice in maternal health care.
+In this module you will learn how to develop a strategic plan for the reduction of maternal and neonatal mortality and morbidity, and how to plan, organise, monitor and evaluate evidence-based Maternal and Newborn Health (MNH) programmes and services, taking into consideration the importance of effective functioning health systems.
+Topics covered include the causes and determinants of maternal and neonatal mortality and morbidity; the global burden of and key strategies for reducing maternal and neonatal mortality and morbidity and improving MNH; Skilled Attendance at Birth and Emergency Obstetric Care; evidence based antenatal and postnatal care, measuring maternal mortality and morbidity; monitoring and evaluation of MNH services; community and demand-side aspects of MNH; and promoting evidence based practice in maternal and newborn health care.
 The module is taught by a combination of lectures and student-led seminars.
 A student-centred approach is taken using discussion and group work, supported by independent study and directed reading.
 The module is assessed by a 15 minute oral presentation based on directed reading (20%) and a 2000 word written assignment (80%).

-No. Learning Outcome Mode of Assessment Method of Teaching 1 Demonstrate a detailed and critical understanding of the concepts, strategies and historical development of the Safe Motherhood Initiative.
+No. Learning Outcome Mode of Assessment Method of Teaching 1 Demonstrate a detailed and critical understanding of the current and historical international concepts and strategies to improve MNH.
 Assignment, Presentation Lectures, tutorials 2 Discuss critically the causes and determinants of maternal and neonatal mortality and morbidity and the global strategy for improvement of MNH from UN agencies.
 Assignment, Presentation Lectures, tutorials 3 Plan evidence-based programmes and services for the reduction of maternal and neonatal mortality and morbidity and improvement of MNH.
 Assignment Lectures, tutorials 4 Critically evaluate MNH programmes and services and explain the limitations of methods for measuring maternal mortality.
 Assignment Lectures, tutorials

 1 Title of Module Sexual Health and Human Sexuality

 2 Module Code TROP926

 4 Semester 2

 6 Credit Value 10

-7 Module Convenor Somla Gopalakrishnan
+7 Module Convenor Francis Muriithi

 12 Pre-Requisite Modules None

 13 Other Pre-Requisites Students will normally have completed Semester 1 of an LSTM Masters programme.
 Students with an academic background equivalent to that normally acquired during Semester 1 will be accepted on the module at the discretion of the Module Convenor.

 17 Programme(s) for which this Module is Required MIPHSRH

 18 Programme(s) for which this Module is Optional MIPH

+19 Aim of the Module